cofin/starlite-barebones-template/CONTRIBUTING.md

 ### Checking Test Coverage

-You can check the unit test coverage by running: `$ poetry run pytest tests --cov=app`
+You can check the unit test coverage by running: `make test`